emcastillo/Tizona/README.md

 ```
 $ python csv.py --file experiments/examples*json --csv-params nmess comp --csv-stats time --csv-out output.csv --csv-extra other_data.csv --csv-query "SELECT * from output INNER JOIN other_data ON output.param = other_data.param"
 ```

-## Customize some Tizona aspects

-### Rerunning experiments that failed

-Tizona detects if an experiment was already run by looking if its stdout file was created.
-It is possible to add a different functionality such as re-run if an error happened or re-run until a certain algorithmic condition is met you can edit the models/base/model.py is_executed Job method.